awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-amazonecs-full-access-migration.md

 # Migrating to the `AmazonECS_FullAccess` managed policy<a name="security-iam-awsmanpol-amazonecs-full-access-migration"></a>

 The `AmazonEC2ContainerServiceFullAccess` managed IAM policy was phased out on January 29, 2021, in response to a security finding with the `iam:passRole` permission\.
 This permission grants access to all resources including credentials to roles in the account\.
-Now that the policy is phased out, you can't attach the policy to any new IAM groups, users, or roles\.
+Now that the policy is phased out, you can't attach the policy to any new groups, users, or roles\.
 Any groups, users, or roles that already have the policy attached can continue using it\.
-However, we recommend that you update your IAM groups, users, or roles to use the `AmazonECS_FullAccess` managed policy instead\.
+However, we recommend that you update your groups, users, or roles to use the `AmazonECS_FullAccess` managed policy instead\.

 The permissions that are granted by the `AmazonECS_FullAccess` policy include the complete list of permissions that are necessary to use ECS as an administrator\.
 If you currently use permissions that are granted by the `AmazonEC2ContainerServiceFullAccess` policy that aren't in the `AmazonECS_FullAccess` policy, you can add them to an in\-line policy statement\.
 For more information, see [AWS managed policies for Amazon Elastic Container Service](security-iam-awsmanpol.md)\.

-Use the following steps to determine if you have any IAM groups, users, or roles that are currently using the `AmazonEC2ContainerServiceFullAccess` managed IAM policy\.
+Use the following steps to determine if you have any groups, users, or roles that are currently using the `AmazonEC2ContainerServiceFullAccess` managed IAM policy\.
 Then, update them to detach the earlier policy and attach the `AmazonECS_FullAccess` policy\.

-**To update an IAM group, user, or role to use the AmazonECS\_FullAccess policy \(AWS Management Console\)**
+**To update a group, user, or role to use the AmazonECS\_FullAccess policy \(AWS Management Console\)**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.